Pointbr8ker-123/PerpScope/README.md

 I actually started with a split setup: time-series price data went into TimescaleDB, while user data stayed in Supabase.
 Why?
 Because Supabase's free tier only gives you 500MB, which filled up fast.
-But once I added the 90-day data retention policy, storage wasn't a problem anymore.
+But once I added the 90-day data retention mechanism, storage wasn't a problem anymore.

 I kept running both databases for a while, but then I found out TimescaleDB's free tier only lasts a month.
 So I consolidated everything